ddsky/spoonacular-api-clients/javascript/docs/MiscApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.MiscApi();
-let username = dsky; // String | The username.
+let username = "dsky"; // String | The username.
-let hash = 4b5v4398573406; // String | The private hash for the username.
+let hash = "4b5v4398573406"; // String | The private hash for the username.
 let opts = {
-  'query': burger, // String | The (natural language) search query.
+  'query': "burger", // String | The (natural language) search query.
   'offset': 56, // Number | The number of results to skip (between 0 and 900).
   'number': 10 // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
 };